Huevos Motuleños are not here to behave. They’re a Yucatán breakfast icon from Motul—stacked, saucy, and unapologetically extra.

 For an epic breakfast, serve your huevos motuleños recipe with a side dish of Mushroom Molletes or Mexican Black Beans.

-Your free guide will be emailed to you immediately.
+Your free Taco guide will be emailed to you immediately.
 It's not typically a spicy dish no, but our recipe has a slight kick from the tinga taco sauce.
 It's by no means really spicy though.
 The city of Motul in Yucatán, Mexico claims the dish originated there.
 They are very proud of it, and there is even an annual huevos motuleños festival!
 Although they both have a tortilla as a base, and then beans and egg on top, they are very different because huevos motulenos have some very distinctive ingredients, such as the fried plantain, peas, and ham.
 They also have a different salsa too - motulenos is less spicy and rancheros is normally spicier.
 Subscribe now for a free copy of the Gran Luchito e-cookbook filled with delicious, authentic Mexican recipes and join our mailing list for all the latest recipes, news and blog updates.

 Similar Recipes You Might Like to Try